When is it appropriate to make a complaint about the treatment you have received in hospital, rather than bringing a legal action?

 Complaints must generally be made within a year of the event which caused it to be made.
 If you weren’t aware of the issue within the first 12 months then you should make your complaint as soon as you find out about it.

-When would I be better off bringing a legal claim rather than a complaint?
+When would I be better off bringing a legal claim, rather than a complaint?

-This is particularly the case where the patient has suffered injury and financial loss as a result, and their primary focus is on securing compensation.
+This is particularly the case where the patient has suffered injury and financial loss as a result, and their primary focus is on securing financial compensation.

 By making a legal claim you can recover compensation for:

-· your injuries
+- your injuries

-· the impact on your life
+- the impact on your life

-· lost earnings
+- lost earnings

-· future medical treatment
+- the cost of future medical treatment

-· the cost of care
+- the cost of care

-· the cost of equipment or adaptations to your home
+- the cost of equipment or adaptations to your home

-Time limits for bringing a legal claim
+Time limits for bringing a medical negligence claim

 You must commence court action within three years of the date of the incident that injured you, or the date you first realised you’d suffered injury.
-Because cases usually need to be thoroughly investigated before court proceedings are commenced it is recommended that you discuss the case with a solicitor as early as possible and do not leave matters to the last minute.
+Because cases usually need to be thoroughly investigated before court proceedings are commenced, it is recommended that you discuss the case with a solicitor as early as possible and do not leave matters to the last minute.

 For children, time does not start to run until their 18th birthday.

-Time limits do not apply to patients who lack mental capacity
+Time limits do not apply to patients who lack mental capacity.

-Paying legal costs
+Funding legal costs

 We are also able to fund legal claims against hospitals on a no win, no fee basis.
-This means that you do not have to fund your claim upfront and will not have to pay the legal fees if you don’t win your case.
+This means that you do not have to fund your claim upfront, and will not have to pay the legal fees if you don’t win your case.

 If you are interested in our no win, no fee funding option then we will be very happy to explain how it works and discuss what it involves.